Coding-Orbit/flutter_app_open_ads/README.md

 ## Getting Started

+Make sure to change the APPLICATION_ID in the manifest and change the adunit id in the load method.

 important - if you are cloning the repo to your desktop, you will need to perform a packages get / pub get to install any dependencies that the project may have.

 Check out flutter how to playlist - All flutter how to in one playlist https://www.youtube.com/watch?v=4oLBxuBjGfI&list=PLj919aSiofd1-8DV9hP4-hOlQWE-yD53h